MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/buy-box.md

 ## Buy box module settings

-Buy box modules have three settings that can be configured, as follows.
+Buy box modules have three configurable settings, as follows.

 - **Maximum quantity:** This is the maximum number of items that can be added to the cart per item.
 For example, a retailer may decide to allow only 10 of each product to be sold in a single transaction.
 - **Inventory check:**  When this is set to True, the buy box module will ensure that the item is in stock before adding it to the cart (for both the ship to home or pick up in store scenarios).
 If set to False, an inventory check will not be done before adding a product to the cart and placing an order.
-- **Inventory buffer:** Inventory is maintained in real time, and with many customers making orders it's difficult keep inventory numbers accurate.
+- **Inventory buffer:** Inventory is maintained in real time, and with many customers making orders it's difficult to maintain an accurate inventory count.
 For this reason, a buffer can be defined for inventory.
-When doing an inventory check, if the inventory is less than the buffer amount, it is treated as out-of-stock.
+When doing an inventory check, if the inventory is less than the buffer amount, the product is treated as out-of-stock.
 This reduces the chances of selling an item when it is out of stock but inventory count has not fully synchronized due to fast sales through several channels.

 ## Retail server interaction